 It was surprising that a high percentage of doctors either did not know of or did not associate a positive impact on the use of EMR and HIE with some of the main selling points of a Connected Health system.
 Among the key findings:

 Almost half of doctors surveyed, 44 percent, are not convinced that healthcare IT will help reduce the number of unnecessary interventions and procedures.

 Forty-three percent of doctors are not convinced that healthcare IT systems will result in increased speed of access to health services.

 Almost 40 percent are not convinced that the use of healthcare IT will bring improved outcomes for patients.

 The Accenture survey found that doctors under 50 are more likely to believe that healthcare IT has a positive impact across a wide range of perceived benefits, including improved health outcomes for patients, increased speed of access to health services and reductions in medical errors.
 More than 72 percent of doctors under 50 think EMR and HIE will improve care coordination across settings and service boundaries.
 And, 73 percent believe these technologies will offer better access to quality data for clinical research.
 These numbers vary, however, for doctors over 50—only 65 percent and 68 percent respectively perceive the same benefits.

-Building organisational development and change management capabilities are crucial steps for success to help convince the majority of doctors of the value of healthcare IT, and thus drive its progress.
-Strategic change management is among the six dynamics that must be fully executed for a country to realise the full benefits of Connected Health.
+Building organizational development and change management capabilities are crucial steps for success to help convince the majority of doctors of the value of healthcare IT, and thus drive its progress.
+Strategic change management is among the six dynamics that must be fully executed for a country to realize the full benefits of Connected Health.
 The soon-to-be-released study will explore all six of these dynamics in detail.